mimansha22dutta/taskhub-monolith/README.md

-# 🚀 TaskHub Monolith
+# TaskHub Monolith

-A modern full-stack task management application built using a **monolithic architecture**, featuring a responsive React frontend and a high-performance FastAPI backend.
+A full-stack task management application built using a monolithic architecture, consisting of a React frontend and a FastAPI backend.

-The application is fully containerized with Docker and deployed on **Microsoft Azure**, using **Nginx** as a reverse proxy and **Azure SQL Database** as the backend data store.
-The project demonstrates modern DevOps practices, cloud deployment, and scalable application architecture.
+The application is containerized with Docker and deployed on Microsoft Azure using Nginx as a reverse proxy and Azure SQL Database as the persistent data store.
 ---

-## ✨ Features
+## Features

-- Responsive React-based user interface
-- High-performance FastAPI backend
+- React frontend
-- RESTful API architecture
+- FastAPI REST API
 - Azure SQL Database integration
-- Secure database connectivity using `pyodbc` and ODBC Driver 18
-- Dockerized frontend and backend services
+- Dockerized application
-- Nginx reverse proxy configuration
+- Nginx reverse proxy
-- Cloud deployment on Microsoft Azure Virtual Machine
+- Azure VM deployment
-- Production-ready project structure

 ---

-## 🏗️ Architecture
+## Architecture Overview

 ```
                  Client
                     │
                     ▼
            Nginx Reverse Proxy
                     │
          ┌──────────┴──────────┐
          ▼                     ▼
  React Frontend        FastAPI Backend
                               │
                               ▼
                    Azure SQL Database
 ```

+The application is deployed on Microsoft Azure using Docker containers.
+Nginx acts as the reverse proxy, routing requests to the React frontend and FastAPI backend, while Azure SQL Database serves as the persistent data store.

 ---

-## 🛠️ Technology Stack
+## Technology Stack

 | Category | Technologies |
 |----------|--------------|